opendevsecops/guide-aws-hacking/README.md

 Use the method above to dump the leaks once you identify all repositories.

+Pay particular attention to personal dotfile repositories.
+It is very common to see such things discloused online.

-#### Docker Hub
+### Docker Hub

-It is worth checkout the target docker hub.
+It is worth checkout the target docker hub for target related images.
 If the image is not built with a public Dockerfile there is a chance it may container some interesting artifacts.
-You will be surprised how many time this actually happens.

 There are no known tools to automate this process at present.

-> NOTE: Sounds like something that can be done with pownjs.
+> **NOTE**: Sounds like something that can be done with pownjs.
+> **TODO**: There is a tool to discover each change in the image.
+What was the name?

-#### Package Manager (NPM, Gem, Maven, Etc.)
+### Package Manager (NPM, Gem, Maven, Etc.)

 Companies who use AWS tend to have very diverse software stacks.
 It is not too uncommon to find references to AWS artifacts in package repositories (especially old ones).

 There are no known tools to automate this process at present.
+You need to download each individual package version and check for useful information.

 > NOTE: Sounds like something that can be done with pownjs or perhaps build custom solutions with the language that is supported by the package manager.

-#### Mobile Apps (iOS, Android)
+### Mobile Apps (iOS, Android)

 Mobile apps often contain more than they should like header files, readmes, configuration files and more.
 Some developers do not know how to slice (conditionally compile) their soure code such as it does not contain sensitive debug/testing information which often could lead to revealing some interesting aspects about the target including AWS account information and secrets.

-#### Search Engines
+### Web Search Engines

 Needless to say, the target organisation may already disclouse this information somewhere such as GitHub, Stackoverflow, etc. Some basic searches could produce fruitful results: